ctl43/TiMEstamp/README.md

 - extract unaligned regions (“gaps”, represented by `-`) relative to the reference as BED and `GRanges` objects
 - run downstream workflows to estimate insertion timepoints and explore chimeric insertions

+For the latest version, visit the GitHub repository: https://github.com/ctl43/TiMEstamp The Zenodo archive is provided only for reproducing results from the publication _Comparative Genomics Reveals LINE-1 Recombination with Diverse RNAs_.

 ---

 ## Table of Contents